jarviscanada/jarvis_data_eng_derek/springboot/README.md

 # MVC Architecture
 ![Diagram](./Asset/MVCArchitecturePattern.png)\
-As shown in the diagram above, this application consistss of three tiers: Client Tier, Application Tier and Database Tier.
+As shown in the diagram above, this application consists of three tiers: Client Tier, Application Tier, and Database Tier.
 + Client Tier: Users can use HTTP clients to consume the REST (such as Swagger, Chrome, Postman, curl).
-Tomcat servlet will receive requests from HTTP clients, process requests and send responses back to HTTP client.
+Tomcat servlet will receive requests from HTTP clients, process requests, and send responses back to the HTTP client.
-+ Application Tier: It is Springboot Java program in this project.
-Application Tier processes data only, and it consists thress layers: Controller Layer, Service Layer, and Data Access Layer.
++ Application Tier: It is the Springboot Java program in this project.
+Application Tier processes data only, and it consists of three layers: Controller Layer, Service Layer, and Data Access Layer.
 + Database Tier: Application data is stored in a PostgreSQL database instance.
 The advantage of this tier is that if the Java application failed, the data stored in the database will still be persisted.

 # Application Architecture
 As stated above, the Application Tier also consists of three layers: Controller Layer, Service Layer, and Data Access Layer.
-+ Controller Layer: This layer contains the controller for each service, and is used to call corresponding method in each service.
++ Controller Layer: This layer contains the controller for each service, and is used to call corresponding methods in each service.
 There are four controllers: Dashboard Controller, TraderAccount Controller, OrderController, and QuoteController.
-+ Service Layer: This layer handles the business logics and its methods are called by corresponding controller.
-It includes Dashboard sercive, TraderAccount service, OrderService, and QuoteService.
++ Service Layer: This layer handles the business logic and its methods are called by the corresponding controller.
+It includes Dashboard service, TraderAccount service, OrderService, and QuoteService.
-+ Data Access Layer: This layer interacts with Database Tier and performs CRUD （create, read, update and delete) operations.
-In addition, MarketDataDao can retrieve data from IEX Cloud.
++ Data Access Layer: This layer interacts with Database Tier and performs CRUD （create, read, update, and delete) operations.
+Besides, MarketDataDao can retrieve data from IEX Cloud.

 # REST API Usage

-### Test with Swagger UI or Postman
+### Swagger UI and Postman
 1. Swagger UI
-Swagger is a set of open-source tools based on the OpenAPI Specification.
-It will help developers design, build, document and consume REST APIs.
-Swagger UI is the user interface generated by Swagger when trying to consume the REST API.
-To use Swagger UI, go to `http://localhost:8080/swagger-ui.html#/` on the host machine's internet browser.
-Below is a screenshot of what it should look like if everything is done correctly.
+Swagger is an open-source set of tools and helps developers to design, build, document, and consume REST APIs.
+It is automatically generated from OpenAPI specifications.
+To use Swagger UI, go to `http://localhost:8080/swagger-ui.html#/` on the host machine's web browser.
+It looks like the diagram below:
 ![Diagram](./Asset/Swagger.png)
 2. Postman
-Postman can also be used to interact with this application through HTTP requests.
-To do that, simply go to the link in the Swagger UI called `http://localhost:8080/v2/api-docs`, save the page to local machine and import this file using Postman.
-Or it can also be done by typing the URL manually.
+Postman can also be used to interact with Springboot application through HTTP requests.
+To use Postman, go to `http://localhost:8080/v2/api-docs`, save the page to the local machine, and import it to Postman.

-## Swagger
-In the following description of the endpoints, the screenshot of Swagger UI is used.
-The same result can also be achieved using Postman or `curl` command in Linux.
-However, Swagger UI is used as an example in this case because it looks good.
-Each endpoint will be described in detail in the following sections with the order presented in screentshot of each controller.

 ### Quote Controller
 ![Diagram](./Asset/Quote Controller.png)

 __GET__ `/quote/dialyList`
-- Return all the tickers for on IEX cloud.
+- Return all tickers available on IEX cloud.

 __GET__ `/quote/iex/ticker/{ticker}`
 - Retrieve market data from the IEX cloud with the input ticker abd show IexQuote.